The Last Samurai (1974 film)

-The Last Samurai (狼よ落日を斬れ) also known as "Ōkami yo Rakujitsu o Kire" is a 1974 Japanese period drama film, directed by Kenji Misumi.
-Based on Shōtarō Ikenami's novel "Sonootoko".
-The film is Kenji Misumi's last film.
+The Last Samurai (狼よ落日を斬れ, Ōkami yo Rakujitsu o Kire) is a 1974 Japanese period drama film, directed by Kenji Misumi.
+It is based on Shōtarō Ikenami's novel Sonootoko.
+The Last Samurai was Misumi's final film.

 Plot

-Set in the end of Edo period in Kyoto.
-Sugi, a young samurai found a new father in the person of Ikemoto from whom he learned the art of the sword (Mugai ryu).
-Ikemoto, a spy in the pay of the Tokugawa shogun and sensing the near end of the samurai world, implores Sugi to stay away from the political struggles and violent conflicts.
-Sugi makes friends with four guys (samurai), but ruthless fate is waiting for them.
+Set at the end of the Edo period in Kyoto.
+Sugi, a young samurai, finds a new father in the person of Ikemoto, from whom he learns the art of the sword (Mugai ryu).
+Ikemoto, a spy in the pay of the Tokugawa shogun, sensing that the end of the samurai world is near, implores Sugi to stay away from the political struggles and violent conflicts.
+However, Sugi makes friends with four samurai.
+A ruthless fate is waiting for them.